Skip to main content

 Thumbnail image of Kind Hearts and Coronets (1949)Kind Hearts and Coronets (1949)

-Deliciously dark comedy, featuring no less than eight Alec Guinnesses
+Deliciously dark comedy, featuring no fewer than nine Alec Guinnesses

 Thumbnail image of L-Shaped Room, The (1962)L-Shaped Room, The (1962)